Frequently Asked Questions

 An investor sent me an invitation — what happens when I click the link?

-Clicking the invitation link logs you in automatically (or creates a free account if you don't have one yet) and takes you to a dedicated page explaining who sent the invitation and what they're asking.
+Clicking the invitation link logs you in automatically (or creates your account if you don't have one yet) and takes you to a dedicated page explaining who sent the invitation and what they're asking.

 If the investor attached your pitch deck, it will be pre-loaded in the analyzer — you just click "Run the analysis" and the deck is already there.
 If no deck was attached, you upload your own.